-|Degree Level||High school diploma or equivalent; some departments look for an associate's or a bachelor's degree|
+|Degree Level||High school diploma or equivalent (minimum); associate's degree or bachelor's degree programs available|

 |Degree Fields||Law enforcement, criminal justice, administration of justice|